St. Olaf – a Brief History

 The 100th Anniversary of the old church building (commonly called “The Rock Church”) was celebrated in May of 1986.
 Open daily for visitors, and frequently the site of such happy occasions as Baptism or Marriage, and the quiet repose of those laid to rest in the St. Olaf Cemetery, the Rock Church fulfills a vital role in this rural setting.

-In 2012, a new facility at the Rock Church called ”The Gathering Place” was built with restrooms, kitchen, bride’s dressing room and large reception area.
-If you are interested in using these facilities, please visit www.rockchurch-gap.com.
+In 2012, a new facility at the Rock Church called “The Gathering Place” was built with the generous support of church members, former members, friends, and neighbors.
+The building accommodates approximately 50 people and contains restrooms, kitchen, bride’s dressing room and large reception area.
+The venue supports our congregation and their guests, especially when special church services are held for Easter Sunrise and for Christmas Eve by Candlelight.
+It has also provided comfort during weddings, funerals, and other events.
+If you are interested in reserving The Gathering Place for your use, please visit www.rockchurch-gap.com.

 Both the 1886 building and the 1917 building are used by the one congregation of Saint Olaf Lutheran Church.
 The 100th Anniversary of St. Olaf Lutheran Church in Cranfills Gap was celebrated in October of 2017.
 You can read more details here.